Publication

 12 - Records management

-12.2.
-Records should be treated as confidential and retained no longer than necessary in accordance with the relevant Data Protection legislation.
-All records must be maintained electronically.
-Please refer to HEE’s Records Management Policy for further information.
+12.1.
+Records are treated as confidential and retained no longer than necessary in accordance with the relevant Data Protection legislation.
+All records are maintained electronically.
+Please refer to the NHS England Corporate Document and Records Management Policy, and Data Management Policy for further information.

 resources